HelpGiveThanks/HGTconfiguration/README.md

      1. registercaptcha.php
      1. registerinvitation.php

-#####N. Configure top, menu-bar icon and links in file default.master.tpl located in folder .../themes/nitrogen/views
+#####N. Configure top menu-bar icon and links, and footer links (T.O.S and Privacy policy) in the file default.master.tpl located in folder .../themes/nitrogen/views

-1. Do a find/replace of "YOURSITE.COM/YOURTBGfolder" to  customize all 8 instances of it.
+1. Do a find/replace of "YOURSITE.COM/YOURTBGfolder" to  customize all 8 instances of this link.
      1. Click the binocluar icon to open the find/replace window.
      1. If you don't see this icon, then click the 'Use code editor' button.
-2. Experiment with icon size and padding to get best look, while making sure whatever you do matches the look in TGB exactly.
+2. Next, experiment with icon size and padding to get best look, while making sure whatever you do matches the look in TGB exactly.

+     Click the 'Save Changes' button to try each new size change, and don't forget to refresh the view in your Vanilla Forum window to see it.
 3. Type in your Forum url, replacing http://YOURSITE.COM/YOURforum.
 4. Type in your GitHub url, replacing http://github.com/YOURorganization